The Human Microbiome and Cancer

 Standard reference materials: It is crucial to develop appropriate standard reference materials for quality control of samples in large epidemiologic studies.
 DCEG investigators have developed two types of standards, chemostat produced in an artificial gut system, also called a “Robogut,” and artificial communities with known bacterial mixtures.
 Negative controls are equally critical; the need to include them in studies is also being evaluated.

-Microbiome Quality Control (MBQC) Study: The degree of standardization in microbiome measurement necessary for translation to large-scale studies is early in its development.
+Microbiome Quality Control (MBQC) project: The degree of standardization in microbiome measurement necessary for translation to large-scale studies is early in its development.
 Sources of variation in microbial profiling must be evaluated and optimized so that independent epidemiologic studies can be pooled.
 DCEG investigators helped coordinate and conduct the MBQC study, a collaborative effort designed to comprehensively evaluate methods for measuring the human microbiome.
 The MBQC study evaluated the impact of various DNA extraction, sequencing, and bioinformatics methods for fecal samples.

 Feasibility of setting up cohort studies: Large, prospective, population-based cohorts are well suited to address numerous important epidemiologic questions about the pathophysiology of human diseases.
 Given the growing understanding of the role of human microbiome in diverse health conditions, it is imperative to implement an appropriate sample collection strategy.
 DCEG investigators are conducting numerous feasibility studies to evaluate whether fecal and oral samples can be collected in existing cohorts, prepaid health plans, or screening populations.